A closed ostomy system is a type of pouch for ostomy patients, which includes a single-use only closed ostomy bag sealed at the bottom.

 - Cost of the ostomy supplies

 “Choosing one ostomy appliance over another for the individual with a stoma can be problematic.
 There are numerous appliances to choose from and manufacturers often claim that their products are the best on the market without providing objective, clinical evidence of the actual performance of the products.
 Consequently, most choices of appliances are based on habit or the clinical experience of nurses.
 During the 1990s, an increasing need for evidence-based decisions within ostomy care led to numerous calls for more ostomy research.
-Both health authorities and ostomy product manufacturers should support the need of stoma care professionals for clinical research to enable evidence-based decisions to be made.”7
+Both health authorities and ostomy product manufacturers should support the need for stoma care professionals for clinical research to enable evidence-based decisions to be made.”5

 Advantages of Closed Ostomy Pouch Systems